KociOrges/pytag/README.md

 }
 *The details of the article are all fake.
 This example just describes how BibTex files should look like before processing.
 ```
-Here, we have put some example generated BibTex files for each keyword searched inside the folder bibtex_example/.
+Here, we have put the generated BibTex files for each keyword searched inside the folder bibtex_example/.

 ```
 $ ls bibtex_example/
 Crohn.Nutrition.2015.2016.bib
-Ulcerative.Colitis.Nutrition.2015.2016.bib
+UlcerativeColitis.Nutrition.2015.2016.bib
 ```

 In our scenario, we assume that we are interested in annotating our literature with terms that are related to all the supported ontology types (in case we would like to specify only some particular types then we should replace the parameter 'all' with the relevant numerical identifiers as described in section Usage).
 We also define ```crohn_colitis_ontology_terms.tsv``` as the ```TSV``` file where the identified terms will be described.
 This can be done as follows: